SpigotRCE/ParadiseClient/README.md

-An oppen source fork of PuppyClient
+An open source fork of PuppyClient